alavifazel/algorithms/README.md

-Implementation of various algorithms and data structures in modern C++ (mostly).
+Implementation of various algorithms and data structures (mostly) in modern C++.